AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 predecessor element and from its successor element; that would violate the "single owner" rule.
 Such data structures can still be expressed in
 |SPARK| (e.g., by storing access values in an array and then using array
-indices instead of access values), but such data structures may be harder to reason about.
+indices instead of access values), but they may be harder to reason about.

 The single-owner model statically prevents storage leaks because a storage leak requires either an object with no outstanding pointers